rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 ![](/images/nim_proc_inject_pt1/1. lab_setup.png "Lab Setup")

+#### Development Machine

-Development Machine:  Windows 10 Home Version 21H1 (OS Build 19043.1110), fully updated with Windows Defender and MalwareBytes as antivirus options.
+Windows 10 Home Version 21H1 (OS Build 19043.1110), fully updated with Windows Defender and MalwareBytes as antivirus options.
 Windows Defender was turned on with the exception of "Automatic sample submission" throughout this project.

 During the guide we will install the following additional software on the Development Machine: